HqChen2021/FL_SeGame_SimpleDPSGD/README.md

 # FLProject
 This repository contains code for the FL project.
 There're several .py files included.
 ## FL_main.py
 The main function of the model.
+Sampling clients to participant in current round, aggregating weights uploaded by clients.
 ## utils.py
 Download dataset (like MNIST, FMNIST, and CIFAR)
 ## sampling.py